How to Boost VO2 Max in 5 Steps

 In this article, I’m going to dive into what Vo2 max is and how to increase Vo2 max with one big caveat…My training suggestions aim to improve your overall running performance, not just increase your Vo2 max.
 Because what we care about most is our running performance, right?
 How we feel when running and how we feel about our running when done is more important than a single data point.

-If you trained to just raise Vo2 Max with shorter intervals you may find that your running performance in your goal distances doesn’t improve.
+If you trained to just boost Vo2 Max with shorter intervals you may find that your running performance in your goal distances doesn’t improve.
 You must look at all variables in the equation—or taste all pieces in the running performance pie.

 What is Vo2 Max?